The translation of this document is outdated.

 (2) This Law shall refer to the provision of information

-society services, except for areas, which are regulated by
+society services, except for the areas regulated by laws and

 1) lotteries and gambling in which a monetary prize is